 - Drink plenty of fluids throughout the day.
 This helps to keep your throat moist and reduces irritation.

 - Use a cool mist humidifier if the air in your home is very dry.
-You could also take a hot shower with the door closed to generate plenty of steam.
+You can also take a hot shower with the door closed to generate plenty of steam.

 - Consume cold or hot foods, like popsicles, warm tea, broth, or ice chips.
 These can all soothe irritated throats and reduce coughing.